HwWobbe/TW5.github.io/README.md

 * Check some other Users' areas to see if there is a preferred fileType
 * androidEditsFail
 * compare to the fileName for Reid @ Dg:_280
-* consider forking a working subSite
+* consider forking a working subSite/folder

 Resolved: